 I they have a Dollar Tree in your area they are only a dollar.
 I just bought one there yesterday.
 Cheapest one I found at Walmart was $5.00.

 I have been unemployed for over a year and wanted to save money on calendars this year.
 I found page templates and printed out 2010 pages and glued them to my old calendars and reused them.
-I did two of them this way and they look great.
-You can match the ink color to the pictures.

 I got free calendars from bettycrocker.com pillsbury.com and orientaltrading.com They're out there.
 Good Luck.